U.S. Yemen envoy says ceasefire plan before Houthi leadership, urges response | Law-Order

 "The U.S. and U.N. - we urge the Houthis to respond," he said.
 "If we cannot make progress now, the country will spiral into greater conflict and instability."
 A Saudi Arabia-led military coalition intervened in Yemen in 2015 after the Iran-allied Houthi group ousted the country's government from the capital Sanaa.
 The Houthis say they are fighting a corrupt system.

+Yemen's Houthis spokesman Mohamed Abdel-Salam told Al-Masirah TV on Friday the U.S. proposal for a nationwide ceasefire had nothing in it and represented the Saudi and United Nations vision.
+The U.S. proposal does not include ceasing fire or breaking the siege, and it would lead to a resumption of a blockade, the spokesman added.

-The Houthis, however, have pressed a drive on the gas-rich region of Marib despite international calls for them to stop, aiming to take the government's last northern stronghold.
-The United Nations has warned that millions of civilians are at risk.
+The Houthis have pressed a drive on the gas-rich region of Marib despite international calls for them to stop, aiming to take the government's last northern stronghold.
+The U.N. has warned that millions of civilians are at risk.
 "Tragically, and somewhat confusingly for me, it appears that the Houthis are prioritizing a military campaign to take Marib ... over suspending the war and moving relief to the Yemeni people," Lenderking said.

 He announced that the United States would restore humanitarian aid funding for northern Yemen, and said Washington would work with the governments of Yemen and Saudi Arabia to find a way to deliver fuel to Yemenis who need it most.
 The United Nations describes Yemen as the world's worst humanitarian crisis.